b0xw00d/thrash_map/README.md

-# Sinatra Box
+# ThrashMap
-Sinatra Box is a basic Sinatra MVC starter template.
+ThrashMap is a web application for finding and keeping track of your favorite skate spots.